sdiehl/wiwinwlh/tutorial.md

 ```

 The bottom is a singular value that inhabits every type.
 When evaluated the
-semantics of Haskell no longer yield a meaningful value.
+semantics of Haskell no longer yields a meaningful value.
 It's usually written as
 the symbol ⊥ (i.e. the compiler flipping you off ).

 An example of an infinite looping term: